 The Nasdaq listing rules define a "controlled company" as a company in which more than 50% of the voting power for the election of directors is held by an individual, a group or another company.
 Upon the consummation of the Business Combination, the Vincera Pharma stockholders, LifeSci Investments, LLC, LifeSci Holdings LLC, Rosedale Park, LLC and certain other LSAC stockholders who are parties to the Voting Agreement will hold in the aggregate more than 50% of the voting power for the Combined Company Board and by virtue of being parties to the Voting Agreement will have the right to elect all of the members of the Combined Company Board.
 As a result, we will be a "controlled company" within the meaning of the Nasdaq listing rules.
-Although the Combined Company intends to comply with the rules of the SEC and Nasdaq relating to director independence requirements, as applicable to companies which are not "controlled company directors.
+Although the Combined Company intends to comply with the rules of the SEC and Nasdaq relating to director independence requirements, as applicable to companies which are not "controlled companies," as a result of the Voting Agreement, the parties to such agreement have the ability to control the vote to elect all of the Combined Company directors.
 If the Combined Company ceases to be a controlled company and continues to be listed on Nasdaq, the Combined Company will be required to comply with the director independence requirements of Nasdaq relating to the Combined Company Board and its audit, compensation and nominating and corporate governance committees by the date the Combined Company's status as a controlled company changes or within specified transition periods applicable to certain provisions, as the case may be.